Voices against the war in Kosovo

 Nato admits bombing bridge in Varvarin

 Nato issued a statement on Sunday, confirming

 All "precision-guided ordnance" had hit the target, it said.

-we attack exclusively military targets and take every precaution to avoid inflicting harm
+The alliance described the bridge as a "designated and legitimate target".
+Nato spokesman Jamie Shea said: "Nato does not attack civilian targets, we attack exclusively military targets and take every precaution to avoid inflicting harm on civilians."

 The injured were reportedly taken to hospitals in nearby Krusevac and Paracin.

 The bridge is thought to be the sole remaining direct link from the north to the south central region of Serbia.

 Missiles hit a power station in Nis

 In further attacks on Sunday night, Serb radio

 power station there shortly after midnight local time (2200 GMT).

-The independent Beta news agency said another power plant at Obrenovac, outside Belgrade,
+The independent Beta news agency said another power plant at Obrenovac, outside Belgrade, was also hit.

 After Sunday's raids, a senior Serb official said 17 of the country's 19 television transmitters had now been destroyed.